-It is important to look at how zones are applied across New South Wales to determine best practice in applying these zones in the MidCoast LEP.
+It is important to look at how zones are applied across New South Wales to determine best practice in applying these zones in a consolidated MidCoast LEP.

-While the State Government has developed the recreation zones and rules for their application, the implementation in Local Environmental Plans does differ across the state.
+While the State Government has developed the recreation zones and rules for their application, the implementation in LEPs does differ across the state.

 A desktop analysis was undertaken of how other councils in NSW with similar demographic and spatial characteristics have applied the recreation zones.
-Generally, the RE1 Public Recreation or RE2 Private Recreation zones are applied consistently on the basis of ownership.
+Generally, RE1 Public Recreation or RE2 Private Recreation are applied consistently on the basis of ownership.

-The two main differences on how recreation zones are applied relate to foreshores land, and whether split zoning is used to appropriately zone significant environmental land.
+The two main differences on how recreation zones are applied relate to: foreshores; and whether split zoning is used to appropriately zone significant environmental land.
 Many of these differences are based on:

-• the year that the LEP was created:
+the year the LEP was created.